nevanscott/uxui0120/_projects/web-app.md

 ### Thursday

-* Responsive Editorial Project presentations downstairs
+* Responsive Editorial Project presentations will be downstairs.

 ### Friday: Hackathon

-* Plan on having no availability this day to work on the project
+* Plan on having no availability this day to work on the project.

 ### Monday